 It's Here: The It-Girl Skirt Trend to Wear With Flats This Summer

-Keep scrolling to shop trendy yellow slip skirts to wear with flat shoes, whether for date night or vacation.
+Keep scrolling to shop trendy yellow slip skirts to wear with flat shoes, whether for date night or while travelling.

-On Gigi Hadid: Miu Miu jacket; Guest in Residence Gingham Shrunken Polo ($98); Bella Venice The Evie Skirt ($150); Loro Piana bag; Miu Miu Leather Coin Penny Loafers ($1170)
+On Gigi Hadid: Miu Miu jacket; Guest in Residence top; Bella Venice skirt; Loro Piana bag; Miu Miu Leather Coin Penny Loafers (£860)

 Allyson is a senior editor for Who What Wear.
 She joined the company in 2014 as co-founder Katherine Power's executive assistant and over the years has written hundreds of stories for Who What Wear.
 Prior to her career in fashion, Allyson worked in the entertainment industry at companies such as Sony Pictures Television.
 Allyson is now based in Raleigh, North Carolina, and is originally from Baton Rouge, Louisiana.
 She holds a BFA in theater arts.
 Her path to fashion may not have been linear, but based on the number of fashion magazines she collected as a child and young adult, it was meant to be.